Updated May 2018

 Bowpicker Fish & Chips

-We were so stuffed from brunch on the day we walked by Bowpicker Fish & Chips – but how damn adorable is this boat turned food cart?
+We were so stuffed from brunch on that particular day that we only walked by Bowpicker Fish & Chips – but how damn adorable is this boat turned food cart?
 Do note – the lineups on the weekend are long, so don’t come hangry and get ready to wait.
 You’ll be rewarded with golden fried crispy goodness.

 Silver Salmon Grille